pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 ![](https://i.imgur.com/niOczGK.png)

-**Proposals** are the defining feature of Loomio.
+**Proposals** are the defining feature of Diehard.Fund.
 Use a proposal to move a discussion towards **conclusion**.
 If you're wondering how to move a conversation forward, the answer is almost always **start a proposal**!

 ### 4. Decide & Act